boseji/bsg/totp/README.md

 Many thanks to the excellent work done by the contributors and generously supporting the Open-source security movement.

+## Acknowledgments

+- [RFC 6238](https://tools.ietf.org/html/rfc6238) for the TOTP specification
+- Thanks to the Go standard library for robust packages supporting cryptography, JSON handling, and file embedding

 ## License

 `SPDX: GPL-3.0-or-later`